-From such a perspective, far from freedom being called

-upon to manifest itself in a privileged manner in a private sphere always threatened by political authority, being free means, first, to be able to take part in decisions whose locus is the social and political life, avoiding constraint and coercion, contributing to the maintenance of collective Freedom then of freedoms. becomes а form relationship: I cannot be free without the other members of my community being so equally.
-That means that there is only shared freedom, and that the rules to which the members of a political community conform constitute their possession.
+From such a perspective, far from freedom being called upon to manifest itself in a privileged manner in a private sphere always threatened by political authority, being free means, first, to be able to take part in decisions whose locus is the social and political life, avoiding constraint and coercion, and thus contributing to the maintenance of collective freedoms.
+Freedom then becomes a form of social relationship: I cannot be free without the other members of my community being so equally.
+That means that there is only shared freedom, and that the rules to which the members of a political community conform constitute their common possession.
 The law, besides, ceases to be the enemy of freedom, for the intervention of the public powers can help in its realisation.
 The collectivity governs itself, not in terms of rights, but thanks to the participation of all.